Rakshitgupta9/Smart-Parking-Management/README.md

   The `handleTrigger` function initiates image capture when triggered, either manually via the web interface or automatically when the entry IR sensor detects a vehicle.
 It updates the system status, calls `sendPhoto` to capture and upload the image, and refreshes the web interface to reflect the outcome (e.g., success or failure).

 - **openBarrier Function**:
   The `openBarrier` function controls the servo motor to open the parking barrier by setting it to 0°, allowing a vehicle to enter after successful number plate recognition.
-This function is part of the entry sequence in earlier implementations but may be simplified in the current code to toggle the servo.
+This function is part of the entry sequence in earlier implementations but is simplified in the current code to toggle the servo.

 - **closeBarrier Function**:
   The `closeBarrier` function moves the servo motor to 90° to close the barrier after a vehicle has entered, securing the parking lot.
-Like `openBarrier`, it is part of the entry/exit logic in earlier versions but may be adapted for simpler servo toggling.
+Like `openBarrier`, it is part of the entry/exit logic in earlier versions but is adapted for simpler servo toggling.

 - **sendPhoto Function**:
   A core function that captures an image using the ESP32-CAM and uploads it to the local server (`192.168.29.56:5000/upload`) via HTTP POST.
 It activates the flashlight for better image quality, sends the image as multipart/form-data, and processes the server’s JSON response to extract the number plate and image URL.
 This drives the logic for updating the web interface and logging events.